-Africa's interests are more likely to be reflected in global approaches to the sharing of a tax information if the continent can speak with one voice.
+Africa's interests are more likely to be reflected in global approaches to the sharing of tax information if the continent could speak with one voice.
 As such:

-- The African Union should host discussions to coordinate a common African position on tax transparency and information sharing.
-African bodies, such as the Regional Economic Communities, the United Nation Economic Commission for Africa, the African Development Bank and regional tax organisations, such as ATAF and CREDAF, can make inputs to this process. - At the same time as pursuing an approach to tax information sharing at the global level that respects its interests, Africa can also benefit from already putting in place measures to benefit from tax information sharing, both at the global and intra-African levels.
+- The AU should host discussions to coordinate a common African position on tax transparency and information sharing.
+African bodies, such as the Regional Economic Communities, the United Nation Economic Commission for Africa, the African Development Bank and regional tax organisations, such as ATAF and CREDAF, could contribute to this process, e.g. by providing input. - At the same time as pursuing an approach to tax information sharing at the global level that respects its interests, Africa can also benefit from already putting in place measures to benefit from tax information sharing, both at the global and intra-African levels.
 In this regard, the AU can host discussions among African countries on implementing the legal measures, IT infrastructure and human capacities to make the most of opportunities for tax information sharing.
 This could include: